 While September is National Insider Threat Awareness Month, an effective Insider Threat program requires 24×365 vigilance.
 Implementing a program that is customized to your organization, provides rich context, and enables collaboration across the business can elevate your organization’s effectiveness.

 Take a moment to review Gurucul’s Insider Threat resources this National Insider Threat Awareness Month:

-- On Demand Customer Webinar: “Lessons Learned from Operational Insider Threat Programs” featuring customer speaker – Michael Williams, Director of Technology & Insider Risk, Edward Jones
+- Customer Webinar: “Lessons Learned from Operational Insider Threat Programs” featuring customer speaker – Michael Williams, Director of Technology & Insider Risk, Edward Jones

 - Whitepaper: Best Practices for Implementing an Insider Threat Program

-Of course, you can also find plenty of insider threat mitigation resources on the Gurucul insider threat solution website, so spend some time exploring what we have to offer.
+Of course, you can also find plenty of insider threat mitigation resources on the Gurucul insider threat solution page, so spend some time exploring what we have to offer.